guhansiyer/guhansiyer.github.io/content/posts/first-post.md

 Mostly media, but generally, whatever I feel like talking about.
 Could be recent events in my life, could be talking about some project I've undertaken.
 But I want all the options.

-Hopefully that was a good enough introduction.
+Hopefully that was a good introduction.
 Regardless, welcome.